 The front and rear bumpers are constructed of a structural beam covered with a plastic fascia rated to withstand impacts of up to five mph without sustaining significant damage.
 An attachment point for a tow hook is located under a small cover on each bumper fascia.
 Removing the cover allows access to a threaded boss that accepts a steel eyebolt located in a holder in the jack storage area.

 Inspired by the smooth finishes on fine pianos, Acura set out to achieve a mirror-smooth paint finish with a wet, glossy look.
 To advance the surface smoothness, "orange peel" - the finely undulating surface found on some paints resulting from the evaporation of the paint solvents - had to be all but eliminated.
-Nine environmentally safer waterborne exterior colors are available, and each uses a durable clear-coat finish that resists scratching and airborne pollutants.
-For 2008 the MDX is available with a new color: Sterling Gray Metallic.
+Seven environmentally safer waterborne exterior colors are available, and each uses a durable clear-coat finish that resists scratching and airborne pollutants.
+For 2009 the MDX is available with two new colors: Bali Blue Pearl and Mocha Metallic.

 |Exterior Color||Paint Type||Ebony||Taupe||Parchment||Bordeaux|

-Assembled at Honda of Canada Manufacturing, every 2008 MDX that comes down the assembly line goes through a special inspection area.
+Assembled in Alliston, Ontario, Canada, every 2009 MDX that comes down the assembly line goes through a special inspection area.
 Here inspectors focus on finding and solving any concerns.
 The inspection process is dynamic, with changeable parameters based on where concerns lie.

 Along with the RDX, this represents the first time Acura vehicles are separated from Hondas during the assembly process.
 It represents Acura's commitment to being at the leading edge of quality and it is befitting of the most exclusive Acura SUV ever created.